Physics @ Disney

 Using an accelerometer, the kinematics of several rides at Walt Disney World in Florida are analyzed.

-I recently received an engineering sample of a three-axis MEMs accelerometer chip from Analog Devices - a chip just waiting for the right project!
+In 2011 I received an engineering sample of a three-axis MEMs accelerometer chip from Analog Devices - at the time, a new and very novel chip, it was just waiting for the right project!
 The result is an Accelerometer, and the perfect place to test it was Walt Disney World in Florida.
 Presented here are the results and complete analysis of the Tower of Terror (one of my personal favourites) as well as data from several other rides.

 The Basic Physics